SGrondin/bottleneck/README.md

 * Make sure you're catching `error` events emitted by limiters!
 See [Debugging your application](#debugging-your-application)

 * **When using `submit`**, if a callback isn't necessary, you must pass `null` or an empty function instead.
-It will not work if you forget to do this.
+It will not work otherwise.

-* **When using `submit`**, make sure that all the jobs will eventually complete by calling their callback (or have a [`timeout`](#job-options)).
+* **When using `submit`**, make sure all the jobs will eventually complete by calling their callback (or have a [`timeout`](#job-options)).
 Again, even if you `submit`ted your job with a `null` callback , it still needs to call its callback.
-This is very important if you are using a `maxConcurrent` value that isn't `null` (unlimited), otherwise those uncompleted jobs will be clogging up the limiter and no new jobs will be able to run.
+This is particularly important if you are using a `maxConcurrent` value that isn't `null` (unlimited), otherwise those uncompleted jobs will be clogging up the limiter and no new jobs will be able to run.
 It's safe to call the callback more than once, subsequent calls are ignored.

 * **When using `schedule` or `wrap`**, make sure that all the jobs will eventually complete (resolving or rejecting) or have a [`timeout`](#job-options).
 This is very important if you are using a `maxConcurrent` value that isn't `null` (unlimited), otherwise those uncompleted jobs will be clogging up the limiter and no new jobs will be able to run.